Sometimes You Should be Late

 The quiet rebellion of slowing down in a world obsessed with speed

-A book about taking the blinders of urgency culture and choosing how we move through time
+This is a book about choosing how we move through time.

-My Psychology Today article of the same name sparked a wave of resonance and plenty of pushback (“Aren’t you just justifying flakiness?!”).
-Since then, dozens of conversations have affirmed my belief that slowing down is how we can create the kinder, spacious, and caring world we all want.
+In April 2025 I wrote a Psychology Today article sparked a wave of resonance (“If I hadn’t let myself feel rushed, I would have been a far better parent.”) and plenty of pushback (“Aren’t you just justifying flakiness?!”).
+Since then, dozens of conversations have convinced me that slowing down is central we can create the kinder, more caring, and less lonely world we all crave.

 Lets Slow Down…With Haste!